verbb/formie/docs/guides/email-notifications/how-to-keep-email-notifications-out-of-your-junk-emails.md

 Use a consistent **From** address you control, such as `notifications@yourdomain.com`.
 Put the submitter's address in **Reply-To** instead for the same reply behaviour.

-## Do not duplicate addresses across From, To, CC, and BCC
+## Do Not Duplicate Addresses Across from, to, CC, and BCC

 Some providers flag messages when the same address appears in multiple recipient fields, or when **From** matches **To**.

 Do not CC an address that is already in **To**.

-## Set up SPF, DKIM, and DMARC
+## Set Up SPF, DKIM, and DMARC

 Domain-level authentication has a real impact on inbox placement: